Skip to main content

-smileAs you know, good dental hygiene is very important for maintaining the health of teeth and gums, but there is an extra step you can take to prevent gum disease and tooth decay.
-Our diets often do not adequately provide the nutrients necessary for healthy teeth and gums.
-Incorporating plenty of fruits and vegetables, while avoiding refined carbohydrates, caffeine and excess sugar is beneficial, but vitamin supplementation can also help us maintain our gum health and prevent tooth decay.
+Maintaining good dental hygiene is crucial for the health of your teeth and gums.
+However, there’s an additional step you can take to prevent gum disease and tooth decay.
+While a diet rich in fruits and vegetables, and low in refined carbs, caffeine, and excess sugar is beneficial, vitamin supplementation can further enhance gum health and prevent tooth decay.

 Vitamin A